howsoai/platform-installation-examples/argocd-basic/README.md

 This documentation covers basic ArgoCD usage for deploying the Howso Platform.
 It is not a comprehensive guide to all ArgoCD features.

+Ensure you have completed the [pre-requisites](../prereqs/README.md) before proceeding, and have a kubernetes cluster running, with a howso namespace, and the argocd cli installed.

 ## Install ArgoCD